Loading...

 Navigate criminal proceedings.

-Being arrested for Driving Under the Influence (DUI) in Henderson County, North Carolina, can be a stressful and confusing experience.
-This guide is designed to provide you with immediate, practical information to help you navigate the legal process and understand your rights.
-We'll walk you through the steps you need to take, from what happens immediately after your arrest to understanding critical deadlines and finding local resources.
+Being arrested for Driving Under the Influence (DUI) in Henderson County, North Carolina, can be a whirlwind.
+You're likely facing immediate concerns about your license, your car, and your freedom.
+This guide provides immediate, practical information to help you navigate the legal process and understand your rights in Henderson County.
+From understanding the initial arrest to navigating court proceedings and license reinstatement, we'll walk you through the steps you need to take.
 Remember, this information is for guidance only and should not be substituted for advice from a qualified attorney.

 The first 24 hours after a DUI arrest are critical.
 Here's a timeline of what to expect: